-Getting better: China's new coronavirus cases trend lower
+China guards against second wave of coronavirus coming from abroad

 The ruling Communist Party’s Politburo called on Friday for a bigger budget deficit, the issuance of more local and national bonds, and steps to guide interest rates lower, delay loan repayments, reduce supply-chain bottlenecks and boost consumption.

-Reporting by David Stanway and Pei Li; Editing by Daniel Wallis, Paul Simao & Simon Cameron-Moore
+Additional reporting by David Stanway and Pei Li; Editing by Daniel Wallis, Paul Simao & Simon Cameron-Moore